 In 1973, the organization received a grant from the National Institute on Drug Abuse through the New York State Office of Alcoholism and Substance Abuse Services to implement a model community-based drug treatment program.
 In responding to the problems and needs of destitute chemical abusers in the Harlem community and New York City at large, CREATE established a variety of services.
 It offered and continues to provide health, social services, chemical abuse treatment and rehabilitation services to clients.
 These rehabilitation services include vocational and career training and placement and transition to independent and productive living.

 The background and inspiration for CREATE, Inc. go back to the 1960's, a time of social and spiritual change.
 Fr.
 Benedict Taylor, OFM., the founder, was one of the first Franciscan Friars at St. Francis of Assisi Church at midtown 31st Street to reach out and move to meet a growing need in uptown Harlem.

 Ralph Perez, a lay worker at the St. Francis Church, joined Fr.
-Ben in founding and developing the programs and facilities of CREATE, Inc. A lay affiliate member of the Franciscans, Ralph Perez, serving as CREATE's Executive Director and CEO, oversees the continuing growth and development of the organization.
+Ben in founding and developing the programs and facilities of CREATE, Inc. A lay affiliate member of the Franciscans, Ralph Perez, served as CREATE's Executive Director and CEO, overseeing the continuing growth and development of the organization.

 Thus with a street corner storefront and a brownstone and the voluntary help of concerned persons, CREATE, Inc. (Chance to Re-Evolve A Total Environment) was born.